 My husband and I really had to pat ourselves on the back.
 Our adult children actually wanted to go away with us.
 We must have done something right if they were willing to tolerate us longer than the ten minutes it takes to wolf down a family dinner.
 Maybe we made an indelible impression the time we all ‘chilled’ at the trendy Standard Grill in Manhattan’s meatpacking district.
 Could it have been those Dave Matthews Band concerts we took them to that won them over?

 It didn’t take long before I snapped out of my delusional reverie and realized we raised practical, sensible kids.
 Of course, they wanted to join us.
 How else would they secure an all-expense paid trip to the west coast?
-Our daughters have promising careers, one in digital marketing and one in the hospitality business, but like most of today’s twenty-somethings, their paychecks only go so far.
+Our daughters have promising careers, one in digital marketing as a professional SEO and one in the hospitality business, but like most of today’s twenty-somethings, their paychecks only go so far.
 As long as they were enthusiastic about the trip, our college-age son, fresh from the squalor of his freshman dorm room, was on board.

 Their motivation notwithstanding, I was thrilled we’d spend ten glorious days together in California in May.
 I devised a foolproof itinerary that provided us with a variety of the flavors, terrains, and climates of the Golden State.
 Months before, I began emailing the kids tidbits under the subject, “California Dreamin.”
 (The fact that they might not know the Mamas and the Papas’ 1960s hit by that very moniker didn’t deter me.)
 I also made gentle suggestions about reading up on the history of California’s Spanish missions or brushing up on John Steinbeck before getting to Monterey.
 (I couldn’t help myself.)
 And, if that weren’t enough, I also bought the travel version of “Apples to Apples,” so we could play between sightseeing.
 (I just couldn’t help myself.)